Rockin’ before she could walk, Kaili is a vinyl hound who knows the words to every post-1960 song.

 If a tinker were my trade, would you still find me

-Carrying the pots I made, following behind me?— Tim Hardin
+Carrying the pots I made, following behind me?

 Hardin had actually moved to Woodstock in the late 1960s, so getting to the site was not a real problem for him.
 What was a problem, however, was his heroin use.
 He had been asked earlier in the day if he could possibly open the festival, as so many other performers had still not arrived.
-But he was already high, and coupled with his terrible stage fright, putting Hardin out there to kick things off was just too risky.
+But the fact that he was already high and that, coupled with his terrible stage fright, made putting Hardin out there to kick things off just too risky.

 Tim Hardin Performing "If I Were A Carpenter" at Woodstock